Covid 19 coronavirus: PM Jacinda Ardern says virus is 'currently eliminated' as NZ emerges from level 4

 * Latest developments and essential information

-New Zealand wakes today to a slightly less-restrictive way of life, as we move down to level 3 - and with Prime Minister Jacinda Ardern declaring Covid-19 "currently eliminated".
+New Zealand wakes today to a slightly less-restrictive way of life, as we move down to Covid-19 alert level 3 - and with Prime Minister Jacinda Ardern declaring the coronavirus "currently eliminated".

-The country moved to level 3 at 11.59pm on Monday, easing some of the restrictions of level-4 living of the past four and a half weeks - including the lifting of fast-food restrictions.
+The country moved to level 3 at 11.59pm on Monday, easing some of the restrictions of the level-4 living of the past four-and-a-half weeks - including the lifting of fast-food restrictions.
 People were already lining up at McDonald's drive-thrus early on Tuesday.

 With just 270 active Covid cases in the country, New Zealand is now the focus of headlines in the UK, USA and Australia.